-However, an excess of numerical information can make the situation overly complicated.
-To avoid this, compare movements (e.g. month-to-month or year-to-year sales trends), differences (e.g. sales comparisons for each item), or percentages (e.g. for grasping the size or scale).
+Drawback: An excess of numerical information can make a situation overly complicated.
+To avoid this, compare movements (month-to-month or year-to-year trends), differences (comparisons of items), or percentages to grasp size or scale.

 Benefit: Information is communicated more accurately.